Adopting a cat in lockdown: Cats Protection launches hands-free homing

 “Hands-free homing has been such a success, with cats being reserved soon after their profiles are live,” said Cats Protection’s director of operations, Mark Beazley.
 “Clearly we have hit upon a desire among many people who would like to rehome a cat but have been prevented from doing so due to the restrictions.”

-Protect your furry friend with cat insurance from Purely Pets.
+Protect your furry friend by insuring your cat from Purely Pets.
 And if you have a question or concern about your insured pet you can call our 24-hour Vet Helpline and speak to a qualified veterinary nurse.